cemolcay/PullToRefreshCoreText/README.md

     }];

-One last thing: you should call the [scrollView finishLoading] method after the load finishes.
+One last thing: you should call the `[scrollView finishLoading]` method after the load finishes.<br>
 Otherwise you stuck in refreshing state always.

 Credits
 =======